3 Splash

-3 Splash (stylized as 3 SPLASH) is an EP by Japanese recording artist and songwriter Kumi Koda.
+3 Splash (stylized as 3 SPLASH) is an EP by Japanese recording artist and songwriter Koda Kumi.
 It was released on 8 July 2009, by Kumi's record label, Rhythm Zone.
 Her fourth extended play consists of three recordings; "Lick Me" (stylized as "Lick me♥"), "Ecstasy" (capitalized as "ECSTASY") and "Hashire!", with three additional interludes.
 It was released in two different formats: stand-alone CD, and a CD+DVD bundle - the latter bundle was re-released with a pink-transparent CD holder.
 The three artworks for the EP depicts Kumi posing with the title of the work superimposed over her.
 The CD+DVD bundle artwork features her holding a basketball, this artwork was also used for the digital release of the EP.

 3 Splash contains predominantly pop rock and dance music.
 Kumi contributed by writing the lyrics to "Lick Me" and "Hashire!", while Japanese songwriter and producer Hum created "Ecstasy".
 Hiroto Suzuki and Shinjiro Inoue were credited as the EP's producers.
 3 Splash received favourable reviews from music critics who commended the EP's production and commercial appeal.
 3 Splash reached number two on the Oricon Singles Chart, and was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 units.
 "Lick Me", "Ecstasy", and "Hashire!" served as promotional singles, while "Lick Me" was certified platinum for 250,000 digital shipments and nominated for a Japan Record Award at the 51st Japan Record Awards.